cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 ## REST

-Applications are typically required to support web services that use HTTP requests (e.g. a web wallet like [Lunie.io](lunie.io)).
+Applications typically support web services that use HTTP requests (e.g. a web wallet like [Lunie.io](lunie.io)).
 Thus, application developers will also use REST Routes to route HTTP requests to the application's modules; these routes will be used by service providers.
 The module developer's responsibility is to define the REST client by defining [routes](#register-routes) for all possible [requests](#request-types) and [handlers](#request-handlers) for each of them.
 It's up to the module developer how to organize the REST interface files; there is typically a `rest.go` file found in the module's `./x/moduleName/client/rest` folder.

+To support HTTP requests, the module developer needs to define possible request types, how to handle them, and provide a way to register them with a provided router.

 ### Request Types

-Request types must be defined for all *transaction* requests.
+Request types, which define structured interactions from users, must be defined for all *transaction* requests.
+Users using this method to interact with an application will send HTTP Requests with the required fields in order to trigger state changes in the application.
 Conventionally, each request is named with the suffix `Req`, e.g. `SendReq` for a Send transaction.
 Each struct should include a base request [`baseReq`](../interfaces/rest.md#basereq), the name of the transaction, and all the arguments the user must provide for the transaction.

 Here is an example of a request to buy a name from the [nameservice](https://cosmos.network/docs/tutorial/rest.html) module: